Install OneAgent on Linux

 • Your host requires 200 MB free memory to run OneAgent installation and update.

-• All hosts that are to be monitored need to be able to send data to the Dynatrace cluster.
-Depending on whether your Dynatrace environment is a SaaS or a Managed deployment, and depending on your network layout and security settings, you can choose to either provide direct access to the Dynatrace cluster, or you can set up an ActiveGate.
+• All hosts you want to monitor must be able to send data to the Dynatrace cluster.
+Depending on your Dynatrace deployment and on your network layout and security settings, you may choose to either provide direct access to the Dynatrace cluster or set up an ActiveGate.

 Limitations

-There are certain limitations when deploying OneAgent on a Linux host with mounted NFS drives.
+There are certain limitations when deploying OneAgent on a Linux host with Oracle Database Server 19c or with mounted NFS drives.
 See Troubleshoot OneAgent installation.

 Allow connections through firewall